Groestlcoin/lightning/README.md

 ### Pruning

-c-lightning requires JSON-RPC access to a fully synchronized `bitcoind` in order to synchronize with the Bitcoin network.
+c-lightning requires JSON-RPC access to a fully synchronized `groestlcoind` in order to synchronize with the Groestlcoin network.
-Access to ZeroMQ is not required and `bitcoind` does not need to be run with `txindex` like other implementations.
+Access to ZeroMQ is not required and `groestlcoind` does not need to be run with `txindex` like other implementations.
-The lightning daemon will poll `bitcoind` for new blocks that it hasn't processed yet, thus synchronizing itself with `bitcoind`.
+The lightning daemon will poll `groestlcoind` for new blocks that it hasn't processed yet, thus synchronizing itself with `groestlcoind`.
-If `bitcoind` prunes a block that c-lightning has not processed yet, e.g., c-lightning was not running for a prolonged period, then `bitcoind` will not be able to serve the missing blocks, hence c-lightning will not be able to synchronize anymore and will be stuck.
+If `groestlcoind` prunes a block that c-lightning has not processed yet, e.g., c-lightning was not running for a prolonged period, then `groestlcoind` will not be able to serve the missing blocks, hence c-lightning will not be able to synchronize anymore and will be stuck.
-In order to avoid this situation you should be monitoring the gap between c-lightning's blockheight using `lightning-cli getinfo` and `bitcoind`'s blockheight using `bitcoin-cli getblockchaininfo`.
+In order to avoid this situation you should be monitoring the gap between c-lightning's blockheight using `lightning-cli getinfo` and `groestlcoind`'s blockheight using `groestlcoin-cli getblockchaininfo`.
 If the two blockheights drift apart it might be necessary to intervene.

 ### Developers